malva-ot/nomo/nomo-intro.md

 Two Nomo identifiers declared by two different parties are mutually intelligible if and only if those two parties agree on the equivalence of or a mapping between the [glyph sets](./nomo-id-structures.md#212-glyph-set) associated with the respective identifiers.

-Neither the [identifier structures](./nomo-id-structures.md) nor [schema primitives](./nomo-schema-primitives.md) sections of the Nomo standard provide any predefined glyph set, nor do they define any algorithm for establishing equivalence among potential glyph sets.
+Neither the [identifier structures](./nomo-id-structures.md) nor [schemas](./nomo-schemas.md) specifications provide any predefined glyph set, nor do they define any algorithm for establishing equivalence among potential glyph sets.

 The [common schema](./nomo-common-schema.md) does specify a related pair of glyph sets: the widely used [Unicode standard](https://www.unicode.org/main.html).
 Unicode defines a set of positive integers, a set of two-dimensional shapes (characters), and a mapping between the two sets.
 For further detail, including rules for handling ambiguous mappings between characters and underlying code point integers, see [common schema](./nomo-common-schema.md).